Section Navigation

 Relationships, Actions, Dynamics, Space.
 Students will then be given creative tasks by exploring ‘Action and reaction’,Manipulation and power’.

-These tasks will build on learning and demonstrate how we can use our bodies in space with others by focusing on three key words: Over, Under and Round
+These tasks will build on learning and demonstrate how we can use our bodies in space with others by focusing on three key words: Over, Under and Round, creating shapes and of different levels using the theme to respond to these tasks.

 By understanding how to explore these key elements, students will develop their knowledge of dance improvisation as a group.
 They will gain an understanding of how to use the music as a starting point.